wp-plugins/advanced-ads/readme.txt

 1. Create an ad almost like you would create an article or page.
 2. Align the ad and set a margin to other elements
 3. Choose from various conditions where and where not to display your ad.
+4. Placements that let you inject ads anywhere into your site without coding (6 in Advanced Ads + 9 through add-ons)

 == Changelog ==

+= 1.6.6.1 =

+* removed link to no-longer-existing manual page
+* the option to close internal notices now also hides update messages
+* fixed broken html on placement page

+= 1.6.6 =

+*features*

+* added images to placement form ui
+* allow to select item when creating a new placement
+* always display placement form if no placement exists
+* display shortcode and function for default placement type
+* display notice if license keys are invalid, expired, or expire soon
+* display error when AdSense Publisher ID is missing
+* log error message in case regular expression is used wrong in visitor conditions

+*fixes and under-the-hood*

+* extended advanced js by move and fix_element function
+* minified advanced js file
+* added `advanced-ads-sanitize-settings` filter to sanitize plugin options
+* added `advanced-ads-can-inject-into-content` filter
+* added `advanced-ads-dashboard-screens` filter
+* removed wrong output on Responsive settings
+* store jquery ui css locally
+* fixed saving empty placement options
+* fixed free add-on notice showing up twice
+* fixed error message in ads list when AdSense ad is empty
+* fixed saving quick edit on ad list returning wrong columns

+= 1.6.5 =

+* removed "use strict" from js
+* hide error message caused by third party code that uses post_updated_messages filter wrong
+* hide licenses tab on non-main-blogs on multisites
+* made plugin name untranslatable

+= 1.6.4.1 =

+* fixed free-add-on notice not closing forever

+= 1.6.4 =

+COOL: newsletter subscribers now receive 2 free add-ons

+* changed newsletter subscription text
+* display description of visitor conditions, if selected
+* minor fix to display conditions ui
+* updated German translation

+= 1.6.3 =

+* added visitor condition to check for logged in visitors
+* fixed display conditions buttons
+* updated German translation

+= 1.6.2.1 =

+* added missing files to repository

+= 1.6.2 =

+* display dashboard widget only to authors and higher roles
+* include admin javascript file only on pages which need it
+* no need to save AdSense publisher ID separately anymore
+* added warning if AdSense publisher ID has wrong format
+* list more than 10 ads from a group on the group overview page
+* active settings and conditions are now blue
+* clear object cache when saving an ad (thanks to pete-sch)

 = 1.6.1 =